-Engineered timber flooring presents the homeowner an economic, fast and non-messy option for a real timber floor.
+Engineered timber flooring offers the homeowner an economical, fast, and no-mess option for a real timber floor with low environmental impact.

 What is Engineered Timber flooring?

-This is the general term for a manufactured plank constructed with a layer of a pre-finished feature timber veneer on top of a stable base material.
+Engineered timber flooring is a manufactured plank with a layer of a pre-finished timber veneer atop a stable base material.

-The planks are joined with either a click-lock system or a conventional tongue and groove joint.
+The planks are joined via a click-lock system or conventional tongue & groove joints.

-They vary in thickness from 8mm to 32mm thick and generally the thicker the plank, the thicker the timber layer.
+They vary in thickness, from 8mm to 32mm.
+Generally, the thicker the plank, the thicker the timber layer.

-They require the foam underlay to absorb minor irregularities in the subfloor and remove the contact sound between the plank and the subfloor.
+Engineered timber flooring requires a foam underlay to absorb minor irregularities in the subfloor and eliminate unwanted contact sound.

 Does size matter?

-The plank thickness certainly affects the price and the thicker the plank the more solid it sounds and feels underfoot.
+The thicker the plank, the more solid it sounds and feels underfoot.

-These top veneer layers vary from 0.5mm to 6mm.
+Top veneer layers range from 0.5mm to 6mm.

-Veneers below 2mm generally cannot be mechanically sanded back but can be recoated when required.
+Veneers below 2mm generally cannot be mechanically sanded but can be recoated when required.

 They are commonly installed over a thin foam underlay as a “floating” floor.

-Where there is a chance of moisture rising out of the subfloor, an impervious plastic membrane is required.
+In cases where moisture may rise from the subfloor, an impervious plastic membrane is required.

-The locked “raft” of flooring will expand and contract and needs a 5 -20mm expansion gap around all walls and fittings (as per supplier’s instructions).
+The flooring’s locked “raft” will expand and contract and needs a 5 -20mm expansion gap around all walls and fittings (as per supplier instructions).

-Mid-floor expansion joints will be required at doorways and across the width of large areas.
-Cutting is done by handsaw or power saws
+Mid-floor expansion joints are required at doorways and across the width of large areas.
+Cutting is done by a handsaw or power saw.

-Yes and no. The click-lock system is quicker to install and easier for the DIYers.
+The click-lock system is quicker to install and easier for DIYers.

-Experienced professional installers handle both systems easily but may charge slightly more for tongue’n’groove as it does require gluing together, taking a bit more time.
+Professional installers may charge slightly more for tongue & groove as it requires gluing and takes more time.

-Different manufactures have different joining systems such as Premium’s Uniclic® Multifit system.
+Different manufacturers have different joining systems such as Premium’s Uniclic® Multifit system.

-How does the click lock and tongue’n’groove differ once laid?
+How do click lock and tongue & groove differ once laid?

 Basically, they feel the same underfoot.
-Being glued together, tongue’n’groove planks are locked more solidly together so there is less joint movement.
+But tongue & groove planks, since they are glued, lock more solidly together and there is less joint movement.

-Click-lock planks exhibit minor movement in the joints and on some occasions a slight squeak may emanate underfoot, especially if the subfloor is undulating.
+Click-lock planks exhibit minor movement in the joints and may provoke slight squeaks underfoot, especially if the subfloor is undulating.

-They can also be sanded back more easily.
-Expansion gaps will still be required.
+They can also be sanded back more easily, though expansion gaps are still required.

 How are expansion gaps and joints covered?

-Fitting skirting, quads or matching scotia trims after the flooring has been completed, will usually take care of the perimeter expansion gaps.
+Fitting skirting, quads, or matching scotia trims once the flooring is complete, usually takes care of perimeter expansion gaps.

-If skirting thickness is not enough, plasterboard may be cut away to allow expansion past the skirting.
+If skirting thickness is not enough, the plasterboard may be cut away to allow further expansion.

-Expansion joints will require a metal “H” or “T” trim, or similar, fastened to the subfloor.
-This will allow movement of flooring on both sides.
+Expansion joints require a metal “H” or “T” trim fastened to the subfloor to allow movement on both sides.

 How flat must the floor be before starting?

-This kind of flooring is quite rigid and will need a fairly flat floor.
-Manufacturers all have different guidelines that must be followed, but a maximum of 3mm undulation over 1.5m is a good guide.
+Engineered timber flooring is quite rigid and requires a flat floor.
+A maximum of 3mm undulation over 1.5m is a good guide.

-Ramping is only possible if extremely gradual or if separated with an expansion joint and trim.
+Ramping is possible if extremely gradual or when separated with an expansion joint and trim.

-The flatter the floor, the more consistent footsteps will sound, and the less flex will be noticed.
+The flatter the floor, the more consistent the sound – and less flex.

-High points and hollows should be fixed as they create stress points that can eventually lead to failure and dislocation of the joint.
+High points and hollows should be fixed as they create stress points that can lead to joint dislocation.

 What subfloors can be laid over?

-Installers should ensure that any subfloor is smooth, dry, flat and use a straight edge to locate undulations greater than 3mm over 2m, which must be attended to.
+Ensure the subfloor is smooth, dry, and flat, and use a straight edge to correct undulations greater than 3mm over 2m.

-Securely glued vinyl sheet, vinyl planks or cork flooring can also be installed over if floated.
+Securely glued vinyl sheets, vinyl planks, or cork floorboards can also be installed if floated.

-Gluing Engineered Timber flooring to an intermediate layer may fail and may also void your product warranty.
+Gluing engineered timber flooring to an intermediate layer may result in your product warranty being voided.

-Integra Direct can also guide DIYers with all the information and products to give their projects a professional finish.
+Integra Direct can guide DIYers with information and products for a professional finish.

-In what patterns and styles does it come in?
+What patterns and styles does engineered timber come in?

-Most Australians are purchasing either Australian timbers or one of the many classic oaks from around the world.
+Most Australians purchase either Australian timbers or one of the many classic oaks from around the world.

-It is worth checking the surface texture of your flooring.
-Smooth surfaces may be easier to wipe clean, but they may be slippery and show marks more than an oak with a natural grain texture.
+Smooth surfaces are easier to wipe clean, but they may be slippery and show marks more so than oak with a natural grain texture.

 Why are there shorter planks in the packs?

-Most packs will contain “nested” planks which means a few ½, ¾ or ¼ length planks will be included.
-This should be checked with the sales team so there are no surprises.
+Most packs contain “nested” planks, meaning a few ½, ¾ or ¼ length planks.
+Check with the sales team so there are no surprises.

-This varies depending on the construction method, materials and coating systems.
+This depends on the construction method, material, and coating system.

-Highly water-resistant plywood bases and commonly used Havea (Indonesian plantation timber) can tolerate reasonable exposure to water.
+Highly water-resistant plywood bases and Havea (Indonesian plantation timber) tolerate exposure to water.

-The latest technologies are combining the new water-proof Hybrid cores with real wood veneers and a high-grade cork acoustic backing.
+The latest technologies combine water-proof hybrid cores with real wood veneers and a high-grade cork acoustic backing.

-One of these is Omniflor and it has a polyurethane wrap protecting the wood from moisture.
+One such product is Omniflor, with a polyurethane wrap protecting the wood from moisture.

-Keeping temperatures and relative humidity levels under control is important for your engineered timber floor.
+Keeping temperatures and humidity levels under control is important to engineered timber floors.

-Note that seriously buckling floors are usually caused by other factors such as insufficient expansion allowance or water damage.
+Note that serious buckling is usually caused by other factors, such as insufficient expansion allowance or water damage.

 What does maintenance involve?

-Use entry mats and leave shoes at the front door if possible, as imbedded stones and sharp heels can indent timber.
+Use entry mats and leave shoes at the front door if possible, as embedded stones and sharp heels can indent timber.

-Conditioners like Bona’s Wood Floor Cleaner are great for spot cleaning and general rejuvenation of light scratches.
+Conditioners like Bona’s Wood Floor Cleaner are great for spot cleaning and rejuvenation of light scratches.

-If the surface coating is getting scratched or worn through, it may be time to clear the room and sand the room ready for a recoat.
+If the surface coating is scratched or worn through, it may be time to sand and recoat.

-Hand sanding the surface layer is recommended before applying a new coating.
-Note that sanding the surface coating off will revert to the base timber and the original colour and texture may be lost.
+Hand sand the surface layer before applying a new coating.
+Note that sanding the surface coating off will revert to the base timber, and the original colour and texture may be lost.

-Staining is an option and should first be trialled on a spare plank or in an inconspicuous part of the floor.
+Staining is an option that should be trialed on a spare plank or an inconspicuous part of the floor.

 Mechanical sanding is only recommended if the timber layer is at least 4mm thick and the floor is glued down.

-Installation without adhesive allows these floors to be installed over certain subfloors where stick-down flooring would either fail or require very expensive floor preparation.
+Installation without adhesive allows these products to be installed over subfloors where stick-down would either fail or require expensive preparation.

-Flat tile floors can have the floor laid directly over with minimal preparation.
+Flat tile floors can be directly laid over with minimal preparation.

-The fact that it is real timber gives a quality look with no pattern repeat.
-Timbers are warm to walk or lie on making it great for kid’s areas.
+Solid timber has a quality look with no pattern repeat.
+It’s warm to walk or lie on, making it great for kid areas.

-All floating floors such as Laminates and Hybrids must have joints supported underneath and can lose integrity if constantly flexing, meaning that the subfloor requirements are higher than, say, Loose Lay vinyl flooring or any floor that is being glued to the floor.
+Floating laminate flooring and hybrids must have joints supported underneath and can lose integrity if constantly flexing, making subfloor requirements higher than loose lay vinyl flooring or floorboards that are glued.

-Vertical movement may be noticed, and creaking sounds may emanate from joint movement due to foot traffic or just thermal contraction.
-The clacking sound when walking over a floated floor is not for those looking for quietness underfoot.
+Vertical movement and creaking sounds from joint movement due to foot traffic or thermal contraction may occur.

-To allow normal expansion and contraction, your floor cannot be “anchored” down by heavy items like pianos, slate pool table etc.
+To allow normal expansion and contraction, your floor cannot be anchored down by heavy items like pianos, slate pool tables, etc.

-Generally, the maintenance and care level is higher than any other flooring.
+Generally, the maintenance and care level is higher than other flooring products.

-Talk to the guys at Integra Direct to determine if it is suitable for your home.
+Talk to Integra Direct to determine if engineered hardwood is suitable for your home.

-As there is no truly “water-proof” wood floor, they are not commonly installed in areas such as WCs or laundries.
+As no wood floor is truly waterproof, they are not commonly installed in areas such as WCs or laundries.
 They are more suited to bedrooms, lounges and dining rooms.

-It is worth considering new tech products such as Omniflor which has a water-proof base with a Polyurethane envelope protecting its timber veneer.
+Consider new products such as Omniflor which has a water-proof base with a polyurethane envelope protecting its timber veneer.
 Omniflor can withstand moisture extremely well and is used throughout the home.

 How long will it last?

-All real timbers need more effort than the synthetics to keep their amazing appearance.
-The better the care and maintenance, the longer the flooring will last.
+Real timbers need more effort than synthetics to keep their amazing appearance.
+The better the care, the longer they last.

-They can last well over 25 years, but it comes back to the environment and the buyer’s expectations.
+They can last well over 25 years, but it comes down to the environment and buyer expectations.

 Dragging heavy furniture without protective pads may cause surface marks and scratches.
-If rejuvenation with Bona’s conditioner is not enough, sanding, re-staining and recoating may work, although this will stand out.
+If rejuvenation with Bona’s conditioner is not enough, sanding, re-staining, and recoating may do the trick.

-How much should I pay for this type of floor?
+How much should I pay for engineered timber?

-Generally, price is a great indicator of quality when buying a timber floor.
+Generally, price is a good indicator of quality.

-Textured and stained surfaces and smaller parquetry planks used for herringbone are obviously dearer.
+Textured and stained surfaces and smaller parquetry planks used for herringbone are dear.

-Oaks are more commonly used world-wide so these will be cheaper than Australian timbers.
+Oaks are more common and thus cheaper than Australian timbers.

-Within the Australian selections, the ‘Blackbutt’ and ‘Spotted Gum’ will be priced below the harder to source Jarrahs and Sydney Bluegums.
+From the Australian selection, the ‘Blackbutt’ and ‘Spotted Gum’ are priced below the harder-to-source Jarrahs and Sydney Bluegums.